jerhon/hs-pi-camera-service/README.md

 * Camera enabled via rasp-config
   * `sudo raspi-config`
   * Should be the option under interfaces
-* Setup .NET Core 5 on the raspberry pi for the pi user
+* Setup .NET Core 5 on the raspberry pi for the "pi" linux user
 * Build and transfer the build output to the raspberry pi
 * Optionally, install as a service.
 (Check the paths in camera.service and modify as appropriate)
-  * Heres a good tutorial on that: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup#method-3-systemd
+  * Here's a good tutorial on that: https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup#method-3-systemd
   * I included a sample .service file that can go in /etc/systemd/system/multi-user.target.wants/ on Raspbian assuming everything is installed in the same paths
   * I suggest try to run it by itself first to make sure everything is set up right, then later run it as a service.
 Make sure to check with journalctl to ensure the service starts up right.